 Does your house make booming sounds during cold winter nights?
 Do unexplained seasonal gaps appear along the tops of interior walls, especially near the centre of your home?
 Thousands of new houses exhibit worrying symptoms like these, and the cause has to do with the way modern roofs are usually built.
 But with a little bit of knowledge, you can relax.
-Neither the booms nor the gaps are signs of serious structural trouble, despite the evidence.
+Neither the booms nor the gaps are signs of serious structural trouble, despite what they look like.

-For the last 40 years, roofs on most new homes have been framed using factory-built wooden assemblies called ‘trusses’.
-These are typically triangular frameworks made of relatively narrow pieces of wood, connected together into an arrangement that’s both strong and light weight, thanks to the magic of engineering.
+Since the end of WWII, roofs on most new homes have been framed using factory-built wooden assemblies called “trusses”.
+These are typically triangular frameworks made of relatively narrow pieces of wood (2x4s are typical), connected together into an arrangement that’s both strong and light weight.
 Trusses have taken over from traditional approaches to roof framing that use rafters because they go up faster and they use smaller, less expensive pieces of lumber.
-Putting up trusses doesn’t demand as much skill as working with rafters, either.
+Putting up trusses doesn’t demand nearly as much skill as working with rafters, either.

 And while all this is good, there’s a problem.
-Unless you understand the physics behind trusses, you can mistakenly assume that something is wrong with your roof, even though it’s not.
+Unless you understand the physics behind trusses, you can mistakenly assume that something is wrong with your roof when it goes BANG, even though it’s not.
 And it all has to do with different rates of expansion and contraction in connected parts of every truss.

 Most trusses are triangular in shape, with two sloped sides connected together at the bottom by a horizontal span of wood.
 This bottom section of the truss triangle stays more-or-less constant in temperature and humidity all year long because it’s buried within the insulation in your attic.
 But with the other two sides of a truss — the angled ones that form the slope of your roof — the situation is entirely different.
 These parts are subject to very wide swings in temperature and humidity because the attic space that surrounds them is ventilated and open to outdoor air.